danidiaz/oplss-downloader/README.md

     oplss-downloader prepare D:\oplss2012\

-where the second argument is an empty folder which must exist previously.
+where the second argument is the target folder.

 A series of sub-folders will be created but no video will be downloaded.
 Delete the sub-folders of those lectures in which you are not interested.